PanDAWMS/panda_logstash_config/Curator/README.md

 pip install -U elasticsearch-curator
 ```
 # Configuration Curator
-* Create a config file with a .yml extension (Default path for the config file /etc/curator/) for connection to ES server.
+* Create a config file with .yml extension (Default path for the config file /etc/curator/) for connection to ES server.
 And add the following code:
 ```
 client:
   hosts: